Cigaretta

-Cigaretta is an avant-garde band from Bulgaria.
+Cigaretta was an avant-garde band from Bulgaria.
 The band's members are Vla Doom (vocals and guitar), Klim End (bass), Mic Hail (drums), Bo Betz (laptop, machines and keyboards) and D Echo (guitar and vocals).
 The band's music has been labelled “doomy blues”, and has been called difficult to define; they attempt to combine elements of widely varying genres, including alternative, doom metal, and progressive rock.

 Cigaretta's discography includes the full-length albums 14 songS, released in December 2003, and Pluke, released in April 2006, both through Stain Studio.